All orchids sold by us, are capable of flowering for a long time. And you as the owner, can always get the plant flowering again.

 All our plants are cultivated in greenhouses and in tropical circumstances and in an ecologically sound manner.

-The plant produces new shoots which will flower when they are mature.
+The plant produces new shoots from which new flower stalk can develop.

 Reed-stem epidendrums are floriferous.
 In the rare instance of a reluctant bloomer, the most common cause is not enough light.
 Relocating the plant to a spot where it receives as much light as possible and fertilizing regularly should remedy the problem.
 A well-grown plant produces abundant spikes throughout the year.